bitovi/fast-react-static-renderer/README.md

 ### Set up AWS account

-[Sign up for an account](https://portal.aws.amazon.com/billing/signup#/start/email) for an AWS account and get programmatic credentials
+[Sign up for an AWS account](https://portal.aws.amazon.com/billing/signup#/start/email) and get programmatic credentials

 #### Get credentials

 The account you create when you first sign up is called the `Root user`.
-It is not recommended using that for day to day activities.
+It is not recommended to use that for day to day activities.
 Instead, you should create a new user.

 To do that:
-- sign in to the AWS console and navigate to the IAM service.
+- Sign in to the AWS console and navigate to the IAM service.

 - Under Access management click on Users and when on the Users page press the Add users button.